Dealing with the physical and emotional scars

 One of the biggest fears for both men and women diagnosed with cancers at fairly young ages is the potential loss of fertility.
 For women, this is an especially tough one as many treatments have a profound effect on our ova.
 You see, every egg that we ever produce is made while we are in our mother’s womb, as opposed to a man’s ability to produce new sperm his entire life.
 So, foods and chemicals, as well as external forces such as radiation, can harm our eggs.
 Men too can have this fear if they are facing testicular or prostate cancer.
 Fortunately, there are many resources out there that can help with harvesting and storage of ova and sperm; however, these measures to preserve fertility can be costly.
 We have a link to the Caporal Assistance Network in both our Pediatric Cancer Help and Young Adult Help pages.
 These fine folks can help you with that financial burden, helping to take one worry off your list.

-With many cancer treatments, come changes to our physical appearance.
+With many cancer treatments, come changes to our physical appearance life after cancer and change is unavoidable.
 The changes can take a tremendous toll on our emotions, as how we look can define how we feel about ourselves.
 As we know, during treatment chemotherapy can take our hair.
 Check out these listings of Hair Products that can be a help to both men and women.

 This one hits close to home, as I have several family friends that have had prostate cancer.
 A sad reality for men and their partners in these cases is the potential for urinary incontinence and loss of sexual function.
 Don’t be embarrassed to discuss these concerns with your physician.
 I was interested to read that Kegel exercises, much like ladies use to help with urinary stress incontinence after childbirth, can help men after a prostatectomy!
 This interview with a prostate cancer survivor is honest, straight forward, and enlightening about the options that are available to men today.

 Is there a resource that has helped you or a loved one in their post-cancer life?
-We’d love to hear about it and share it with our community.
+We’d love to hear about your experience with life after cancer and change that was required so we can share it with our community.
 Please let us know via our Contact Us page so we can include it in our list.

 As always, much love, abundant blessings, and many prayers to all of the cancer warriors and their families.